AthulyaTS/PA/README.md

                     "Open YOUTUBE" will open the youtube for you,

-                    "Open GOOGLE"  will open the google for you.....
+                    "Open GOOGLE"  will open the google for you,

+                    "News Today" will open news for you,

               This project is built as part of Shehacks of Tinkerhub foundation:)